-2.12 The Group considers decent working conditions and the respect of fundamental principles and rights at work as core elements of the employment relationship that has a direct impact on economic performance.
-It has zero tolerance of forced and child labour25 and promotes the protection of workers from discrimination, exploitation and violation of core labour rights26.
+- 2.12 The Group considers decent working conditions and the respect of fundamental principles and rights at work as core elements of the employment relationship that has a direct impact on economic performance.
+It has zero tolerance of forced and child labour and promotes the protection of workers from discrimination, exploitation, any form of harassment or violence and violation of core labour rights. - 2.13 The Group considers the right of workers to fair and just working conditions, and the right of workers and affected people and communities to life and to integrity as core elements of its activities.
+It therefore seeks to prevent and mitigate the hazards, risks and impacts workers and communities face in terms of occupational and public health, safety and security.